praneetha1996/InteractivePoster/README.md

 `iPoster` and `colors` is already imported in `app.py`.
 Set all required fields including poster title, authors in desired order, and logo.

-The logo of should be set to an image saved under `assets/`, and for the time being, is best presented for logos with a 1:1 height to width ratios.
+The logo of your home institution should be set to an image saved under `assets/`, and for the time being, is best presented for logos with a 1:1 height to width ratios.

 ```python